Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Experiments

 The divergent behaviors of suppression-based methods and SSR can be understood through the lens of \emph{Ironic Process Theory} from cognitive psychology \citep{wegner1994ironic}.
 When instructed to suppress a concept (e.g., ``do not think of a white bear''), individuals paradoxically experience \emph{increased} accessibility of that concept.
 This occurs because suppression requires an active monitoring process to detect and exclude the forbidden content, a process that necessarily keeps the target concept cognitively salient.

 We argue that an analogous phenomenon manifests in LLMs under semantic suppression.
-It is illustrated in \cref{fig:intro} (b) that when prompted to ``not reveal the answer,'' the model must internally represent what constitutes the answer to evaluate whether each generated token violates the constraint.
+It is illustrated in \cref{fig:intro} (b) that when prompted to ``not reveal the answer,'' the model is likely to maintain a representation of what constitutes the answer to evaluate whether each generated token violates the constraint.
 This monitoring induces more anchoring effect, biasing the entire generation trajectory, even when the model successfully avoids surface-level copying.

 SSR circumvents this paradox through a fundamentally different mechanism.
 Rather than imposing negative constraints that require answer monitoring, SSR provides a positive structural target that redirects the model's generative focus.
-As shown in \cref{fig:intro} (c), The skeleton specifies what operations to perform (e.g., \texttt{[PLAN]} $\rightarrow$ \texttt{[BRCH]} $\rightarrow$ \texttt{[EVAL]}) without encoding what results to obtain.
+As shown in \cref{fig:intro} (c), the skeleton specifies what operations to perform (e.g., \texttt{[PLAN]} $\rightarrow$ \texttt{[BRCH]} $\rightarrow$ \texttt{[EVAL]}) without encoding what results to obtain.

-The skeleton possesses a rich reasoning structure, including non-linearity and diversity (ensured by tags such as \texttt{[BTRK]} and \texttt{[RFLX]}), which saves space for exploration and entropy robustness, benefit for mitigating the entropic anchoring effect.
-Meanwhile, this content-invariant scaffold naturally displaces the probabilistic anchoring effect: the model attends to structural guidance rather than monitoring forbidden content, breaking the ironic cycle that suppression inadvertently creates.
+The skeleton provides a content-neutral structural target that reduces the need for continuous answer monitoring.
+Because generation is guided by the skeleton rather than by checking each token against the forbidden answer, trajectory anchoring decreases: the per-token entropy gap between answer-visible and answer-blind generation narrows.
+Meanwhile, the response-abstracted scaffold reduces probabilistic anchoring by channeling generation through a structural plan rather than through direct answer encoding, weakening the ironic cycle that suppression creates.